Asymptotically large free semigroups in Zariski dense discrete subgroups of Lie groups: Introduction

-One can think of item (2) as saying that the orbit of the base point $o \in X$ under the semigroup $\Omega$ generated by $S$ is a tree.
+One can think of item (\ref{item:2}) as saying that the orbit of the base point $o \in X$ under the semigroup $\Omega$ generated by $S$ is a tree.
 Indeed, the vertices are the orbit points $\Omega \cdot o$ and two vertices $\eta o$ and $\gamma o$ are connected by an edge if and only if $\eta = \gamma \zeta$ for some $\zeta \in S$.
-To establish this tree-like structure, the idea is to perform a similar construction as in our earlier work \cite{S}, which was in turn inspired by seminal work of Bishop--Jones \cite{BJ}.
+To establish this tree-like structure, the idea is to perform a similar construction as in our earlier work \cite{S}, which was in turn inspired by the seminal work of Bishop--Jones \cite{BJ}.
 A fundamental difficulty in this regard is finding a good notion of ``shadows'' of elements of $\Omega$ in the Furstenberg boundary $\mathcal{F} = G/P$.
 Precisely, we want our shadows to satisfy the following: for all $m \geq 1$, if $\eta = \gamma \zeta$ where $\gamma \in S^{m}$ and $\zeta \in S$, then some shadow of $\eta$ is contained in some shadow of $\gamma$.
 Furthermore, if $\eta' = \gamma \zeta'$ for some $\zeta' \in S \smallsetminus \{\zeta\}$, then the shadows of $\eta$ and $\eta'$ are disjoint.
 The key difficulty here is that the various notions of shadows currently available in the literature do not (at least to the author) seem to be amenable to such delicate requirements.

-For this reason, we introduce the notion of $\epsilon$-$\emph{contracting elements}$ in semisimple Lie groups (see Definition \ref{epsiloncontractingelement} for the precise definition).
-This definition is motivated by work of Abels--Margulis--Soifer \cite{AMS} and Benoist \cite{B1}, \cite{B2}, which heavily used the notion of $\epsilon$-proximal elements.
-These elements are well-behaved under taking products (Proposition \ref{contractingsemigroup}) and have a natural notion of ``shadow'' in $\mathcal{F}$ associated to them (Definition \ref{contractingshadow}), which is similarly very well-behaved (Proposition \ref{shadowinclusion} and Lemma \ref{contractsymspaceinclusion}).
+For this reason, we study certain loxodromic elements of semisimple Lie groups, which we call $\epsilon$-$\emph{contracting elements}$ (see Definition \ref{epsiloncontractingelement} for the precise definition).
+We remark that these elements were first introduced by Guichard--Wienhard in their work on Anosov representations; see Definition 5.6 of \cite{GW} (which was itself inspired by the important work of Abels--Margulis--Soifer \cite{AMS}).
+However, our work appears to be the first to develop many fundamental properties of these elements and to demonstrate their usefulness in studying arbitrary Zariski dense discrete subgroups of Lie groups.
+We emphasize that our use of $\epsilon$-contracting elements is motivated by the monumental works of Abels--Margulis--Soifer \cite{AMS} and Benoist \cite{B1}, \cite{B2}, which heavily used the notion of $\epsilon$-proximal elements.
+These elements are well-behaved under taking products (Proposition \ref{contractingsemigroup}) and have a natural associated notion of ``shadow'' in the Furstenberg boundary $\mathcal{F}$ (Definition \ref{contractingshadow}), which is similarly very well-behaved (Proposition \ref{shadowinclusion} and Lemma \ref{contractsymspaceinclusion}).